anonymin/thinkful-vday/readme.md

 You should see four panes.
 The three smaller panes on the left are for entering your HTML, CSS, or Javascript code, while the large pane displays a preview of the how the webpage will *actually* look.

+### Workflow

+We will be creating this was page iteratively, step by step.
+In other words, we'll add a line of code then discuss what it does.
+I've included links to the updated code after each step.
+If you get stuck, please comment below.

 ### Our Card's Structure (HTML)

 We'll be using the following HTML [tags](http://www.htmldog.com/guides/html/beginner/tags/) to develop our card: